 Dangers of Driving While Impaired

-Alcohol and drugs affect a truck driver in the same manner as they would anyone driving an automobile, motorcycle or any other vehicle.
-The driver’s reaction time is diminished; his or her reasoning ability and situational awareness is reduced; and reflex actions are slowed.
-The drowsiness caused by alcohol and certain medications or nonprescription drugs can cause the driver to go to sleep while operating the vehicle, to misread signs or fail to see impending threats or hazards.
+Alcohol and drugs affect a truck driver in the same manner as they would anyone driving an automobile, motorcycle, or any other vehicle.
+The driver’s reaction time is diminished; his or her reasoning ability and situational awareness are reduced, and reflex actions are slowed.
+The drowsiness caused by alcohol and certain medications or nonprescription drugs can cause the driver to go to sleep while operating the vehicle, to misread signs, or fail to see impending threats or hazards.

 It is not necessary for the driver to take drugs in order for this to happen.
 It can also happen if the driver is overtired from driving hour-after-hour.
 Truck drivers often take stimulants in their efforts to stay awake, but when these wear off exhaustion sets in.
 In an effort to minimize this risk, FMCSA guidelines mandate that drivers observe appropriate periods of downtime and limit their driving to specific lengths of time.

 People who have been injured or victimized by an accident involving an impaired truck driver are not without legal recourse.
 An experienced St. Augustine truck accident lawyer can help to determine whether or not legal proceedings will be of benefit and how best to demonstrate that the driver was in fact impaired.
 This may be done through drug or alcohol testing, but fatigue is a more difficult issue unless the drowsiness can be linked to a drug of some sort.
 If the driver was overtired after having driven for too long, one way to demonstrate that would be for your lawyer to examine the driver’s logs.
 These provide a written record of his or her hours at the wheel.